valerykalashnikov/valerykalashnikov.github.io/_posts/2015-02-08-deploying-rails-apps-part-3-configuring-nginx-capistrano-with-puma.markdown

 categories: rails deployment
 ---

 In the [previous](http://bigk.me/posts/deploying-rails-apps-part-2-setting-up-software/) article we've set up the necessary soft for our rails application.
-In this article we'll meet wit Capistrano, configuring Nginx and Puma server and logrotate.
+In this article we'll meet wit Capistrano, configure Nginx and Puma server and logrotate.

 ## Capistrano

-To the Gemfile of your application add this lines or neccessary gems, mentioned below:
+Add this lines or neccessary gems to the Gemfile of your application, mentioned below:

 ~~~
   gem 'puma'